mazerab/reality-capture-backend-app/README.md

 1. Browse to the repository directory
 1. Run `npm install`
 1. Run `npm run create` to send everything up to AWS Lambda.
 It will return a 'new URL'.
+1. Edit the file `package.json` to change the app name on line 2.
+Pick a name that is unique to you.
-1. Edit the file `package.json` to update the Forge App ID and secret, Amazon S3 bucket and Redis password on the setvars script line  `--set-env FORGE_APP_ID=xxx,FORGE_APP_SECRET=yyy,S3_BUCKET=reality-capture-images,REDIS_PASSWORD=zzz`
+1. Continue editing the same file `package.json` to update the Forge App ID and secret, Amazon S3 bucket and Redis password on the setvars script line  `--set-env FORGE_APP_ID=xxx,FORGE_APP_SECRET=yyy,S3_BUCKET=reality-capture-images,REDIS_PASSWORD=zzz`
+1. Save the changes
 1. Run `npm run setvars` to push the environment variables to Lambda.
 1. Open the 'new URL' in a browser